Education and learning

 - Issues papers

-Our issues paper on education and learning explains our understanding of the key issues and barriers experienced by students with disability.
-The issues paper asks 13 questions to help people and organisations to provide responses.
-The paper is available in Easy Read, PDF and DOCX.
+This issues paper explains our understanding of the key issues and barriers experienced by students with disability.
+The paper includes 13 questions to help people and organisations to provide responses.

 The issues paper invited feedback about the experiences of people with disability across a range of education settings.